 - Unless otherwise noted, all measurements represent the maximum permitted values. - 2.
-CEO may determine that the scope of the project requires Planning Board approval. - The total number of permitted stories within a building are counted starting at ground level and end at the eave of the roof.
-Living space contained under and within the roof system is not counted as a story.
+The CEO may determine that the scope of the project requires Planning Board approval. - 3.
+No more than 80% of the total Gross Floor Area of a Mixed-Use Building shall be a Residential use.